microsoft/OpenHack-FHIR/Challenge01-AzureAPIforFHIR/ReadMe.md

 * **Git Missing**: This challenge uses scripts from Git that are downloaded and installed.
 If you don't have Git installed you might see the following error or something similiar.
 Get [Git](https://git-scm.com/downloads) and try again.
    <center><img src="../images/challenge01-git-client-install.png" width="850"></center>

+* **Windows Terminal running PowerShell**: This is a known issue.
+Connect-AzureAD -TenantID <tenantid> does not open the Auth Login popup.
+This happens in both admin mode and non-admin mode.

 ***